I'm Filippo Gabutti, professional photographer

 About me

-I’m a professional photographer based in Tuscany, specialising in photographing equestrian, people and landscape.
+I’m a professional photographer based in Tuscany.
 In 2005, I graduated from the Italian Institute of Photography in Milan.

 Expertise

-With more than 15 years in the industry, I have gained extensive experience in sports photography, photojournalism, brand, and landscape photography, satisfying clients at the highest levels.
+With 20 years in the industry, I have gained extensive experience in sports photography, equestrian events, editorial, brand, and wedding, satisfying clients at the highest levels.
 In this way, I have learned to see the world with a camera in my hands, observing my surroundings and outlining life’s most brilliant moments with my lens.

 Inspiration